yoasif/yoasif.github.io/_posts/2021-10-10-firefox-suggest-an-anatomy.markdown

 What happens?

-I see an ad to shop for Vans Shoes on eBay, among my local results, all under the label of "Firefox Suggest".
+I see an ad to shop for Vans Shoes on eBay, among my locally sourced results, all under the label of "Firefox Suggest".

 What is the problem here?

-The problem is that as a naïve (and especially a new) user, I might believe that Firefox only allows me to see my local data if I see those ads as well.
-As a less-savvy user, Mozilla is training me into believing that while previously, I was able to see my local data without ads, I must now see them with sponsored results, as they are now part of Firefox Suggest.
+The problem is that as a naïve user, I might believe that Firefox only allows me to see my locally sourced data if I see those ads as well.
+Mozilla is training less-savvy users into believing that while previously, they were able to see their local data without ads, they must now see them with sponsored results, as they are now part of Firefox Suggest.
+Is it because the suggestions are now somehow powered by a web service?
+As more and more functionality in apps move to the web, it wouldn't be too much of a stretch to believe that Firefox Suggest (and everything about it) works like Amazon Echo or Google Home - where all queries are sent over the network to a cloud based service for interpretation and results.

-This is insidious and damaging to Firefox's brand, since it attaches something that was once 100% private to something that at least has the appearance of not being private (sending queries online).
+This is insidious and damaging to Firefox's brand, since it attaches something that was once 100% private to something that looks like it is sending queries online.
 Instead of clearly labeling the contextual suggestions (including sponsored suggestions) as Firefox Suggest, Mozilla has instead chosen to damage *existing and private* functionality with the taint of network services -- and worse yet, advertising.

+The weirdest part about the new feature is that *even after disabling* the **Contextual suggestions** checkbox in Firefox preferences, you *still* see the "Firefox Suggest" branding in your address bar, even though Firefox Suggest is ostensibly the *very same* feature that you *just disabled*!
+So Firefox Suggest is something I can't even disable - even though Mozilla says that "we believe people should be in control of their web experience, so Firefox Suggest will be a customizable feature".

+Is this a dark pattern, or does the right hand not know what the left hand is doing?

 The rollout made this worse than the branding issue that I have detailed thus far - much worse.
 I'll get into that in the next section.